Upcoming Webinar | AI Meets ISO: What Makes ISO 42001 Different from ISO 27001 & 27701 on August 14th @ 1:00 PM ET

 • The determination of AIMS risks, impact, and opportunities, as well as the planning of actions to address them

-Integrating your AIMS into established processes so that it achieves your organizational priorities—and so that it is set up to endure and improve—will take careful planning.
+Integrating your AIMS into established processes so that it achieves organizational priorities—and so that it is set up to endure and improve—takes careful planning.
 But as we noted before, clause 6 within ISO 42001 goes a step further than some of the other familiar ISO standards—specifically through its required completion of an AI impact assessment.

 • Identify AI risk criteria and organizational AI appetite for risk that supports distinguishing acceptable from non-acceptable risks—that may mean performing AI-specific risk assessments, conducting AI-specific risk treatment, and assessing AI-specific risk impacts.